MagicCastle/slurm-select-cons_tres_cloud/README.md

 # Consumable Trackable Resource Plugin with a Cloud Twist

-Slurm's `select/cons_tres` plugin can prefer idle CPUs on powered-down cloud nodes before it tries to share or overcommit CPUs on nodes that are already running.
-In a cloud environment, that can resume new instances even when current instances could still accept more shared work.
+Slurm's `select/cons_tres` plugin can prefer idle CPUs on powered-down cloud nodes before it tries oversubscribe CPUs on nodes that are already running.
+In a cloud environment, that can resume new instances even when current instances could still accept more shared jobs.

 This repository carries patch series for Slurm 25.05, 25.11, 26.05, and 26.11
 that make this behavior configurable.